cancerberoSgx/flor/README.md

      * configurable keys for up, down, fastUp, fastDown,

 ## JSX
+ * standard JSX rules and behavior supported
+ * one intrinsic element since, like html, all elements end up being the same thing: ``<box>``
+ * Features beyond JSX, component life cycle, context, state, etc are not supported
+ * ClassElement (Components) and FunctionElement supported
+ * Component class with props associated with a ProgramElement that implements it.
+   * State is declared but not implemented.
-* important for docmentation and props contract
+ * refs for intrinsic elements and component instances.
+ *

+## Managers
- * components, one intrinsic element since, like html, all elements end up being the same thing: ``<box>`` EventManager - handle centralixed all core events (keys, mouse) FocusManager - centralized flexible focus manager  focused, focusable, focusNext - initial design for a generic/flexible API
+ * EventManager - handle centralized all core events (keys, mouse)
+ * FocusManager - centralized flexible focus manager  focused, focusable, focusNext - initial design for a generic/flexible API
+ * CursorManager - responsible of the cursor.
+   * Currently it doesn't do much
+ * FlorDocument - a Home object with an easy to use API
+   * initialize all the managers
+   * easy api for:
+     * start a new program with default configuration
+     * create elements, manipulate document
+     * listen events
+     * trigger events
+     * render life cycle
+     * manage cursor
+     * manage focus.

 # WIP